facontidavide/CPP_Optimizations_Diary/README.md

 In this repository, I will record some simple design patterns to improve your code and remove unnecesay overhead in **C++**.

+If you are a seasoned C++ expert, you probably have already a set of rules in your head that you always follow.

+These rules help you look like a bad-ass/rockstar/10X engineer to your colleagues.

+You casually drop a `std::vector<>::reserve` in the code and get a considerable performance improvement.

+Hopefully, the examples in this repository will help you to achieve this guru status and, as a side effect, save the planet from global warning, sparing useless CPU cycles from being wasted.

+Then, of course, someone on the other side of the planet will mine Bitcoins or write her/his application in **Python** and all your effort to save electricity was useless.

+I am kidding, Python developers, we love you!

+> Narrator: "he was not kidding..."

 ## Rule 1: measure first (using _good_ tools)

 The very first thing any person concerned about perfomance should do is: